Optimisation and utility

 that some servers do not allow this and will result in a blank

 page or Internal Server Error page.

-If your server has mod_expires installed and activated, enabling this option will cause all files and pages served from the site to have an expiration time of 1 hour, which means that the browser will not try to load them over the network before one hour elapses.
+Enabling this option will cause all files and pages served from the site to have a longer expiration time, depending on the setting, which means that the browser will not try to load them over the network before one hour elapses.
 This is a very desirable feature, as it speeds up your site.

 Most web servers are designed to treat www and non-www